-If you are interested in becoming a school governor you will find further information in the following documents.
+If you are interested in becoming a school governor please complete the following online Governor application form.
 Alternatively you can contact the School and Governor Support Service for more information.

 You also have the right to request a copy of the personal information that the Council holds about you.
 To do this, please read the following documents and complete the privacy form.

 Address: School and Governor Support Service, The Education Centre at Stockton Sixth Form College, Bishopton Road West, Stockton-on-Tees, TS19 0QD

 Useful links for new and existing Governors

 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 They inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages.